-The lettuce dummy has a significant and positive total average effect, which means that owners derive benefits from planting lettuce beyond its price, and that the benefits of lettuce are enhanced in the presence of control options such as methyl bromide history and/or broccoli history.
+The lettuce dummy has a significant and positive total average effect, which means that long-term growers derive benefits from planting lettuce beyond its price, and that the benefits of lettuce are enhanced in the presence of control options such as methyl bromide history and/or broccoli history.

-Methyl bromide history has a positive total average effect that is significant in the later half of the time period, suggesting that methyl bromide is an effective control option in the later period.
+Methyl bromide history has a positive total average effect, which, though not significant, suggests that methyl bromide may be an effective control option.
 Similarly, broccoli history has a significant and positive total average effect, suggesting that planting broccoli is an effective control option.
 In using a marketing year average price for each crop to represent growers' expectations about prices for each year, we assume that growers have rational expectations about the price.
 Instead of rational expectations about price, another possible assumption is that growers' best guess for this year's price is last year's price.
-The results are robust to whether we use lagged prices rather than current prices (Carroll et al., 2017a).
+The results are robust to whether we use lagged prices rather than current prices (Carroll et al., 2017b).

 We choose not to model the grower as only receiving the revenue for his crop the first month of the harvest season, as this would not explain why growers may plant the same crop for multiple months in the harvest season.
 Staying in the harvest season longer sometimes yields higher revenue because it enables the grower to harvest more product or replant the crop for more harvest, both of which are better captured by having the grower receive more revenue if he stays in the harvest season longer.
 For similar reasons, we choose not to model the grower as only receiving the revenue for his crop the last month of the harvest season.
-As seen in Carroll et al. (2017a), we find that the results are robust to whether we divide the marketing year average price for each crop by its average harvest season length, and therefore to whether we assume growers who plant the same crop for multiple months in a harvest season receive more revenue than those who plant that crop for only one month in the harvest season.
+As seen in Carroll et al. (2017b), we find that the results are robust to whether we divide the marketing year average price for each crop by its average harvest season length, and therefore to whether we assume growers who plant the same crop for multiple months in a harvest season receive more revenue than those who plant that crop for only one month in the harvest season.

-We calculate the normalized average grower welfare per grower per month for the entire time period ('all'), the early time period ('early'), and the later time period ('late').
-The welfare is calculated as the present discounted value of the entire stream of payoffs to growers evaluated at the parameter values, summed over all growers in the relevant data set, then divided by the number of grower-months in the relevant data set.
-The average grower welfare per grower per month is then normalized so that the average welfare per grower per month over the entire time period ('all') is 100.
+We use our parameter estimates to calculate the normalized average welfare per grower per month.
+The welfare is calculated as the present discounted value of the entire stream of payoffs evaluated at the parameter values, summed over all long-term growers, then divided by the number of grower-months.
+The average welfare per grower per month is then normalized to 100.

 The standard errors for the welfare values are calculated using the parameter estimates from each of 100 bootstrap samples.
 For each of the 100 bootstrap samples, we calculate the average welfare per grower per month using the parameter estimates from that bootstrap sample, and normalize it.
 The standard error of the normalized welfare is the standard deviation of the normalized welfare over all 100 bootstrap samples.
+The welfare results are presented at the bottom of Table 2.